jamesrollings/technical-test/README.md

 The above requirements regarding Client & Web Server are the minimum we expect.
 However, if you finish the test early, please consider implementing some of the features below.
 Alternatively, in the README.md of your project explain how you would achieve some or all of them.

 - Filtering/searching the personnel by name - **Done**
-- Sorting the personnel by name - **onClick handler against the table header which passes the data into a sort function and stores the new table in state??**
+- Sorting the personnel by name - **onClick handler against the table header which passes the data into a sort function and stores the new table in state**
 - Tests
 - Error handling
 - State management - **Done**